January to March 2019 Currency Forecasts

 The next couple of months in particular are likely to be extremely volatile as we approach the official date of the UK’s withdrawal from the EU (although there has been recent talk that the deadline could be extended – yet another potential driver of volatility).
 There could even be a general election which is simply another spanner to add to the burgeoning collection in the works.

 Hence our passion for communicating this crucial point: FX should never be seen as a revenue stream, but, if the right strategic approach is taken, it is a means of achieving a definite cash flow.

-In addition, you’ll find a summary of the key events over the third quarter of 2018, some of the economic factors to watch out for in the UK, Europe and US, forecast charts, major bank currency forecasts for the next 12 months, and some useful resources.
+In addition, you’ll find a summary of the key events throughout 2018, some of the economic factors to watch out for in the UK, Europe and US, forecast charts, major bank currency forecasts for the next 12 months, and some useful resources.
 Speaking of resources, why not head over to our Treasury Management White Paper page and download that?

 We hope you enjoy reading it as much as we have enjoyed putting it together.